dnvriend/sonatype-release/README.md

 ## Close and promote a staging repository
 Read the [readme.md of the sbt-sonatype plugin](https://github.com/xerial/sbt-sonatype) and [chapter 8: Release it of the Sonatype OSS Maven Repository Usage Guide](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-8a.ReleaseIt).

-When you release the artifacts from the staging repository of sonatype, it takes

 Type the following:

 	> sonatypeRelease